 A good business blog builds authority in your industry driving traffic to your main website and by writing regular posts you’ll have great content to share.
 Google will index your blog boosting your search ranks.

-There are over 30 million professionals and growing on LinkedIn.
+The network has 303 million active monthly users, 40% of which visit the site daily.
+90 million senior-level influencers and 63 million decision makers use LinkedIn.
+With 46% percent of the social media traffic to B2B company sites coming from LinkedIn it is the platform that your business presence will benefit from.
 You can use it to find partners and employees.
 It’s great for referrals and introductions.
 You can join and interact in the subject groups and ask questions via polls.
 Find Peek on LinkedIn

-If it were a country it would be the third most populated in the world and our younger generation doesn’t see any difference between Facebook and the internet.
+If it were a country it would be the third most populated in the world and Generation X are the main users of the Facebook platform, all 2.4 billion of them.
 Set up a business page which can distribute your blog posts, and share your information about events, workshops, press releases, videos and photos.
 It’s great for encouraging conversations and indexed regularly by search engines.
+Having your own group on Facebook can give you direct access to an engage audience and realtime feedback on ideas and service levels.

 140 characters to share what you are doing now is a great challenge.
 Follow people with similar interests and get into conversation.
 Tweet regularly and repeat your key tweets at least four times a day so followers get a chance to see your message.
 You can find the latest buzz and contribute and retweet valuable information.
 Twitter can also be used for searching for prospects, journalists and industry influencers.
 One good tweet can drive thousands of visitors to your website.